syadluq/dev-rewards-program/README.md

 #### How do I get more information about technical details of Tadpole Finance?

 You can check our [GitHub repositories](https://github.com/tadpole-finance).
-We will add more techincal documentations from time to time.
+We will add more technical documentations from time to time.

 ### How do I ask if I have some questions regarding this program?